13Ruffles13/Space-travel/TaskTimestamps.md

 - [x] 10:00 PM to 10:20 PM - Configured: App CSS to remove space between content on Home page.

 - [x] 10:20 PM to 11:20 PM - Pages: Spacecraft individual JS file and CSS created and configured to routes PageLayout

+## September 3, 2023

+- [x] 11:20 PM to 12:40 PM - Updated loading provider function names.
+Add CSS to Spacecraft, SpacecraftBuild, and SpaceCrafts components.
+Added logic to SpacecraftBuild allowing users to submit a form and enable data validation to build the spacecraft.
+Spacecrafts page added to view all the spacecraft components.
+PageLayout added new functionality pages configured.